The EasyPress is the best heat press style for many people:

 Check out this Auto Open Hotronix demonstration:

 Heat Press Styles

 So where does this leave you if you’re new to the game?

 The clamshell style press is a great starter style.
 They are very easy to use and are best sellers on Amazon.
-The Power Press heat press, which we have reviewed, is their number one best seller.
+The PowerPress heat press is a popular machine (which we also have), and is good for beginners.

 However, the style of press is not all that important.
 It’s all about what works for you!

 machine you think you’ll be most comfortable using